opendatasoft/ods-documentation/source/managing_account/05_managing_saved_visualizations/managing_saved_visualizations.rst

 Deleting a saved visualization
 ------------------------------

 1. In the last column of the saved visualizations table, click on the |icon-delete| button of the visualization to delete.
-A pop-up window appears.
+A confirmation window appears.
 2. Click on "Yes, delete chart/map!" to confirm the deletion.